As an Amazon Associate, I earn from qualifying purchases. Read the full disclosure here.

 - Add the flour mixture slowly and mix on low speed.
 Add additional flour in increments of 1 Tablespoon.
 You may need more than 3 cups, but stop after 3 cups plus 2 Tablespoons.
 When dough is thoroughly mixed, separate into equal halves, pat into 1" discs, wrap with plastic wrap, and refrigerate for at least 2 hours (or up to 2 days).

 - When you are ready to bake your cookies, preheat oven to 375ºF (191ºC).
 Line 2 baking sheets with parchment paper or silicone baking mat.
 Set aside.

 - Lightly dust a flat surface with powdered sugar and roll dough to ¼" thickness (⅛" thickness if you prefer crunchy cookies).
 Use cookie cutters to cut out desired shapes and place on baking sheet.
 These cookies will not spread much, but do not crowd cookies.
-Place baking sheet in refrigerator for 10 minutes or freezer for 5 minutes.
+If your kitchen is particularly warm or you find that your cookies are spreading too much or losing shape, place baking sheet in refrigerator for 10 minutes or freezer for 5 minutes before baking.

 - Bake cookies for 9 minutes (3" cookies), 7 minutes (2" cookies) or 6 minutes (1" cookies).
 If your cookies start to turn dark brown, they're overdone.
 Add 2 minutes to baking time for crunchier cookies (⅛" cookies can follow listed baking times).
 It's best to run a "test batch" of 1 or 2 cookies to find the baking time that works best for you and your oven.
 Allow cookies to rest on baking sheet for 1 minute before transferring to wire rack to cool completely.